linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ### **Conclusion**

-This solution now ensures that the SSH login approval process is properly integrated with MySQL.
-The `.sh` script sends an approval notification via Pushbullet, and after the user approves or denies the login, the Bash script checks the approval status from the MySQL database and verifies the OTP before granting access.
-Once access is granted, the user's record is deleted from the database.
-LG
+This solution integrates SSH login approval with MySQL, using Pushbullet for notifications.
+The Bash script waits for approval or denial, and then performs OTP verification before granting access.
+The instructions to retrieve the Pushbullet Access Token and Android Device ID have been added.
 .
 🫥😘🫥🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹😊🫥😊🫥😊☺️😊🫥😊☺️😊☺️😊☺️😊☺️😊☺️☺️😊☺️😊☺️😊☺️😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥🫥😊😊🫥😊🫥🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊
 Here’s a corrected and revised version of the implementation, ensuring proper functionality and best practices for integrating Twilio and Duo Security for phone call-based SSH login: